rorycl/sshagentca/README.md

     # now connect to remote server which has the ca public key and
     # principals files configured, remembering to specify "-A" to forward
-    # the agent which now contains the signed certificate
+    # the agent if needed, for example for sudo authentication, if configured
-    ssh root@remoteserver -A
+    ssh userthatcansudo@remoteserver -A

 Certificates from `sshagentca` can be conveniently used with [pam-ussh](https://github.com/uber/pam-ussh) to control sudo privileges